Copula Based Fusion of Clinical and Genomic Machine Learning Risk Scores for Breast Cancer Risk Stratification: Related Work

 Traditionally, breast cancer prognosis has relied on clinical and pathological factors like tumor size, nodal status, grade, and hormone receptor status.
 Tools such as the Nottingham Prognostic Index, Adjuvant!
-Online and PREDICT are still widely used because they utilize affordable, routinely collected data and provide clear risk estimates at the bedside \citep{galea1992,ravdin2001,wishart2010}.
+Online, and PREDICT are still widely used because they use affordable, routinely collected data and provide clear risk estimates at the bedside \cite{galea1992,ravdin2001,wishart2010}.
 However, tumors with similar clinical profiles can have very different outcomes, showing the biological diversity of breast cancer and the limitations of using only clinical models.

-High-throughput genomic profiling has led to more molecularly informed methods for assessing risk.
-Tests like Oncotype DX, MammaPrint, and PAM50 utilize gene-expression patterns to generate recurrence scores that aid in guiding chemotherapy decisions for early-stage breast cancer \citep{paik2004,van2002,parker2009}.
-These tests reveal tumor biology that standard pathology cannot see and are now part of international guidelines.
-Still, studies show that these genomic tests often get much of their predictive power from genes related to cell growth and may only slightly improve risk prediction when added to strong clinical models.
-Because of this, researchers are now combining clinical and genomic information, seeing them as complementary sources of risk.
+High-throughput molecular profiling has led to more biologically informed methods for assessing risk.
+Tests like Oncotype DX, MammaPrint, and PAM50 use gene-expression patterns to generate recurrence scores that help guide chemotherapy decisions for early-stage breast cancer \cite{paik2004,van2002,parker2009}.
+These tests reveal tumor biology that standard pathology cannot capture and are now part of clinical decision-making in selected settings.
+Still, studies show that gene-expression tests often derive much of their predictive strength from proliferation-related genes and may only modestly improve risk prediction when added to strong clinical models.
+Because of this, researchers increasingly view clinical and gene expression data as complementary sources of risk.

-The METABRIC cohort is one of the most studied datasets that matches clinical and genomic data in breast cancer.
-Neapolitan and Jiang utilized METABRIC to demonstrate that combining 21 clinical variables with genome-wide expression data enhances survival prediction compared to using clinical data alone.
-They also found that random survival forests work better than Cox models in this diverse setting \citep{neapolitan2015integrated}.
-Liu and colleagues looked at differences across molecular subtypes and found that clinical variables often provided more useful information than gene-expression profiles, even within these subgroups \citep{liu2014breast}.
-These findings support the idea that clinical and genomic features capture different but overlapping risks, suggesting the use of two-view modeling instead of combining all features into a single feature set.
+The METABRIC cohort is one of the most widely studied datasets combining clinical and gene-expression data in breast cancer.
+Neapolitan and Jiang used METABRIC to show that integrating clinical variables with genome-wide expression data improved survival prediction compared with using clinical data alone, and they also found that random survival forests performed well in this heterogeneous setting \cite{neapolitan2015integrated}.
+Liu and colleagues examined differences across molecular subtypes and found that the prognostic contributions of clinical and gene-expression variables vary across subtypes, with gene-expression features being more informative in some groups and clinical variables remaining useful in others \cite{liu2014breast}.
+These findings support the view that clinical and gene-expression features capture related but non-identical aspects of risk, motivating two-view approaches rather than simply collapsing all variables into a single feature set.